 - The Local History Museum is the best place to learn about local history.
 In their displays, you can find objects that span from family, social and cultural aspects to its agricultural and fishing tradition, and not forgetting, the development in aviationas.

 Things to see not far from San Javier

 San Javeir and its surrounding villages and municipalities are considered very traditional and beautiful in regards of landscape and culture.
 Some of the places listed below are not far from and can be easily accessed:

 - Santiago de la Ribera is located on the Mar Menor on the coast of Murcia.
-This old fishing village has 4 meter (13 feet) of the beach, with fine, golden sand.
+This old fishing village has 4 km (2 Miles) of the beach, with fine, golden sand.
 It has an attractive, palm-lined promenade that runs the length of the beach.